Renormalization: History

 renormalization process, which goes beyond the dilatation group of conventional renormalizable theories, came from condensed matter physics.
-Leo P. Kadanoff's paper in 1966 proposed the "block-spin" renormalization group.
-The blocking idea is a way to define the components of the theory at large distances as aggregates of components at shorter distances.
+Leo P. Kadanoff's proposed the "block-spin" renormalization group, which defines the components of the theory at large distances as aggregates of components at shorter distances.

-This approach covered the conceptual point and was given full computational substance in the extensive important contributions of Kenneth Wilson.
-The power of Wilson's ideas was demonstrated by a constructive iterative renormalization solution of a long-standing problem, the Kondo problem, in 1974, as well as the preceding seminal developments of his new method in the theory of second-order phase transitions and critical phenomena in 1971.
-He was awarded the Nobel Prize in Physics for these decisive contributions in 1982.
+This approach covered the conceptual point and was given full computational substance by Kenneth Wilson.
+Wilson developed his new method by applying it to the theory of second-order phase transitions and critical phenomena in 1971, and demonstrated a constructive iterative renormalization solution of the long-standing problem Kondo problem in 1974 He was awarded the Nobel Prize in Physics for these contributions in 1982.